This article was originally published in March 2019. It has been updated to reflect current information.

 - Eat a healthy, balanced diet.
 Besides affecting your body, your food choices can affect your mental sharpness.
 Similarly, it’s important to avoid tobacco and excess alcohol.

 - Educate yourself, formally or informally.
-Learn something new by taking a class in person or online.
+Learn something new by taking a class in person or online to reduce the risk of cognitive decline.

 Assistance is also increasingly available from technology companies.
-A voice-activated “home companion”4 can dispense the correct number of pills at the right time and provide other wellness reminders, all with a smile.
+AI devices can provide companionship and support by proactively engaging users.
 Electronic locator tags can help anyone find lost items like wallets or keys.
-Virtual assistants such as Alexa, Siri or Cortana can be programmed to provide reminders that help offset memory loss.
+Virtual assistants such as Alexa, Siri, or Cortana can be programmed to provide reminders that help offset memory loss.
 They also offer trivia or word mastery games that help you flex your memory muscles.
-And of course numerous apps and social media outlets allow for video chats, online social interaction and more—helping users of all ages to keep in touch and maintain strong social connections.
+And of course, numerous apps and social media outlets allow for video chats, online social interaction, and more—helping users of all ages to keep in touch and maintain strong social connections.

 Perhaps the most important piece of information to remember?
 That retiring from your profession doesn’t necessarily mean retiring mentally.

-Information contained herein has been obtained by sources we consider reliable, but is not guaranteed, and we are not soliciting any action based upon it.
-Any opinions expressed are those of the author and based on interpretation of data available at the time of original publication of this article.
+This material is being provided for educational and informational purposes only.
+D.A.
+Davidson & Co. is a registered broker-dealer and registered investment adviser that does not provide tax or legal advice.
+Information contained herein has been obtained by sources we consider reliable but is not guaranteed and we are not soliciting any action based upon it.
+Any opinions expressed are based on our interpretation of the data available to us at the time of the original article.
 These opinions are subject to change at any time without notice.
-Investors should consult their financial and/or tax advisor before implementing any investment plan.
+Copyright D.A.
+Davidson & Co., 2024.
+All rights reserved.
+Member FINRA and SIPC.